 When an obfuscator tool goes to work on readable program instructions, a side effect is the output will confuse a human interpreter and break the decompiler the human interpreter was using.
 While the executable logic is preserved, the reverse semantics are rendered non-deterministic.
 As a result, attempts to reverse-engineer the instructions fail because the translation is ambiguous.
 Deep obfuscation creates a myriad of decompilation possibilities, some of which produce incorrect logic if recompiled.
 The decompiler, as a computing machine, has no way of knowing which of the possibilities could be recompiled with valid semantics.
 Humans write and employ decompilers to automate decompilation algorithms that are too challenging for the mind to follow.
 It is safe to say that any obfuscator that confuses a decompiler poses even more deterrence to a human attempting the same undertaking.

-It is important to understand that Dotfuscator is a "post-build" tool - it works by modifying already-compiled application assemblies.
-The development environment and tools do not change to accommodate obfuscation, and source code is never altered, or even read, in any way.
-Obfuscated binaries are functionally equivalent to traditional binaries and will execute on the Common Language Runtime (CLR) with identical results.
+It is important to understand that Dotfuscator is a "post-compile" tool - it protects .NET assemblies (.dll and .exe files) that you have already compiled.
+The development environment and tools do not change to accommodate protection, and source code is never altered, or even read, in any way.
+Protected assemblies are functionally equivalent to traditional assemblies (except where intentionally changed) and will execute on the Common Language Runtime (CLR) with identical results.
 (The reverse, however, is not true.
-Even if it were possible to decompile strongly obfuscated MSIL, it would have significant semantic disparities when compared to the original source code.)
+Even if it were possible to decompile strongly obfuscated assemblies, it would have significant semantic disparities when compared to the original source code.)

-The following illustration shows the flow of the Dotfuscation process:
+The following illustration shows the flow of a typical build process with and without Dotfuscator: